popphp/pop-acl/README.md

 It defines specific evaluations that are required for three different actions `create()`, `update()` and `delete()`.
-Then the user role and policy can be added to the main Acl object:
+Then the user role and policy can be added to the main ACL object:

 ```php
 $page   = new AclResource('page', ['id' => 2001, 'user_id' => 1002]);